Stanisław Olszewski: Biography

-In 1881–82, together with Nikolay Benardos, a Russian engineer, he developed a method of carbon arc welding patented in France in 1885 and in the US in 1887.
-He was also a known benefactor and sponsor of, among others, the Polish Gymnasium of Cieszyn.
+He was also a known benefactor and sponsor of, among others, the Polish gymnasium in Cieszyn.
+Olszewski helped Polish youth studying in schools and universities of Saint Petersburg.
+He was active in the Catholic Charity Association at the Church of st. Catherine in Saint Petersburg.
 He died 15 July 1898 in Giessen.
 His body was then transported to Poland and buried at the Powązki Cemetery.